 Under this Act, students attending an institution of higher learning become an adult when it comes to their educational records at that institution.
 It is the policy of the Coast Community College District, in accordance with FERPA, to not release/discuss a student’s records without the signed release from the student authorizing the release of that information to anyone except the student.

-Important Information for the 11th – 12th Grade Student
+Important Information for 9th through 12th Grade Students (Dual Enrollment)

-- All Classes at Golden West College are college level courses
+- All Golden West College courses are college level courses

 - High School Students cannot displace a college level student

 - High School Students are not allowed on waitlists

 - If the student is home-schooled, he/she must provide verification that the home-school program is recognized and approved by the county department of education and provide verification that the student is able to succeed in college level classes.
 A Private School Affidavit should accompany the Special Part-Time High School Release Form or the Dual Enrollment Release form found http://www.goldenwestcollege. edu/enrollment-center/dual-concurrent-enrollment/